noaione/yuusha-shoukan-ln/sources/v13/chapter1.md

 magic that stopped the fight between Chronois-san and Ein-san before.
 Forcefully transmitting my strong desire to not lose...
 I jumped on Ozma-san, whose movements slightly slowed down in surprise.
 This tactic is effective because it’s a surprise attack.
-However, there won’t be a second time...That’s why, reach him!
+However, there won’t be a second time...
+That’s why, reach him!

 I desperately reached out to Ozma-san, who took evasive action even though his